.

 To learn more, we recently spoke with Joseph Guido, an Anatomic Pathology Consultant intimately familiar with pathology reporting software and how the best LIS systems supported by the best LIS software vendors can help labs remove deficiencies and grow efficiently.

 “Lab operators want to see real-time reporting by feeding data into laboratory information systems with this type of functionality,” he said.
 “I think it’s becoming a standard across the industry.
-Everyone wants to be able to mine their LIS system database for insights into their operations, be it from a high level or a more granular perspective.”
+Everyone wants to be able to mine their LIS software database for insights into their operations, be it from a high level or a more granular perspective.”

-Guido continued by suggesting that the sky is the limit for lab informatics with a modern lab information system, with the lab and the medical LIS company working together to refine the design that best represents the data graphically.
+Guido continued by suggesting that the sky is the limit for lab informatics with a modern pathology information system, with the lab and the medical LIS company working together to refine the design that best represents the data graphically.

 As shown in the examples above, dashboard widgets provide a snapshot of the lab’s efficiency and productivity while enabling lab directors and managers to identify potential issues and take action before it’s too late.

-“With this tool, the lab is alerted to any significant change in volume over a given amount of time with a client,” Guido said.
+“With this LIS lab tool, the lab is alerted to any significant change in volume over a given amount of time with a client,” Guido said.
 “It’s better to know of a problem in real-time rather than finding out about an issue and an unhappy client a month later.
 With real-time data available to the Client Services team, they can proactively pick up the phone, figure out the issue, and resolve it.”

 • Turnaround Time: A widget can be created to track the start and end times for each test or assay run by the lab.
 The data gathered can then be compared with target times.
 If a test consistently takes longer than expected for completion, the lab can drill down into the data to find out why.